ethanwhite/swc-bootcamp-material/Lectures/shell.md

     cat *.txt

 This concatenates all of the files ending in .txt together.
-The shell expands the wildcard before executing cat, so this is identical to
+The shell expands the wildcard before executing ``cat``, so this is identical to

     cat data_greencanyon_2013.txt data_drycanyon_2013.txt data_logancanyon_2013.txt